CharliePine22/Simply-Phresh/README.md

 ## Project Status
 Update: Added Receipt Component

 This project is currently still in development, User can add items to cart, checkout, order, and get a receipt.
-Functionality to login and save data is currently in development.
+Functionality to login and save data is currently in development as well as adjusting the mobile view.

 ## Project Screen Shots
 ![Picture of application featuring food](https://github.com/CharliePine22/react-simply-fresh/blob/main/github-screenshot-1.png?raw=true "Simply Fresh")